sugurutakahashi-1234/ai-chat-md-export/README.md

 ## Troubleshooting

 ### Large files taking too long to process
-The tool processes files in batches.
 For very large conversation histories:
 - Use `--since` and `--until` to process specific date ranges
-- Split your export into multiple smaller files
+- Process one file at a time if experiencing memory issues
 - Use `--search` to extract only relevant conversations

 ### Character encoding issues